How to Extend, Advance or Renew a Resident Educator or Alternative Resident Educator License

 - Find your resident educator license and highlight it with your cursor.

-- At the drop-down menu marked Select Action, select the desired option: Advance, Extend for 1 Year, Extend for 2 Years or Renew.
+- At the drop-down menu marked Select Action, select the desired option: Advance, Extend for 1 Year or Renew.

 - Click on Apply.